 This one is pretty self explanatory.
 The MIS system being used stagnates through no fault of the end user and in turn so does its usefulness.
 The reasons for this can again be several.
 Perhaps the MIS provider has been bought out and the new company has put a stop to any further development.
 Perhaps the MIS company has decided to rest on it laurels as it feels what it offers is good enough.

-It is impossible to guess what MIS companies are going to stagnate and which are not but there are somethings that can be done that can act as indicators.
+It is impossible to guess which MIS companies are going to stagnate and which are not but there are somethings that can be done that can act as indicators.

-The easiest thing to do is to speak to your provider and ask them about what they are working on at the moment or what is being worked.
+The easiest thing to do is to speak to your provider and ask them about what they are working on at the moment, or what is being planned.

 In reality the customer shouldn't really need to ask.